ScottLogic/blog/_posts/2024-10-21-building-an-assignment-algorithm-2.markdown

 To be as fair as possible to all attendees, we want to make sure people who have a higher compromise score take precedence over those who have had to compromise less in the past.

 Let’s introduce a new attendee, Bob, with exactly the same votes as Alice (to bypass surplus difference sorting).
 We also assume that each talk has only capacity for one attendee, like a one-to-one.
-There will be another arbitrary attendee who fits around Alice and Bob, but we won’t consider their score in this example.
+There will be another arbitrary attendee who takes the places that Alice and Bob do not, but we won’t consider their score in this example.
 This is how the compromise score would affect the outcome between Bob and Alice.

+![fig2: The play off between Alice and Bob's aggregate compromise.]({{ site.github.url }}/jwarren/assets/assignment-algorithm-2/table2.JPG)

 - Slot 1: Bob is given his 2nd choice (chosen arbitrarily), so his aggregate compromise rises to 2.
-However, Alice had to compromise more in the first round so Alice would take precedence over Bob in the second slot.
+However, Alice is given her 3rd choice and so has had to compromise more in this first round.
+In slot 2 Alice will take precedence over Bob.
 - Slot 2: Alice gets her first choice, Bob gets his 2nd choice.
 Even though Bob gets a worse score than Alice in the second slot, Alice’s aggregate compromise is higher - accounting for previous slots.
 This is because she had to get a 3rd choice in the first slot, which - we consider 3rd choices worse than 2x 2nd choices, as justified by the formula for slot compromise.
 - Slot 3: Alice gets her second choice and Bob gets his 3rd.
-- Slot 4: Bob’s aggregate compromise score has surpassed Alice’s, and so will take precedence in choice here.
+- Slot 4: Bob’s aggregate compromise score has surpassed Alice’s, and so he will take precedence in choice here.

-![fig2: The play off between Alice and Bob's aggregate compromise.]({{ site.github.url }}/jwarren/assets/assignment-algorithm-2/table2.JPG)

 ## Sorting Compromise and Surplus Difference

 This is where things get interesting.
 Compromise measures how much a user has been assigned talks which have not been their 1st choices.
 Surplus measures the repercussions of giving a user a worse choice.
 In short, Compromise is a conference scoped measure of fairness, Surplus is a slot scoped measure of fairness.
 Comparing these correctly will mean the users will be ordered in a way that will minimise overall compromise.

-Prioritising compromise sorting will mean that everyone will have an equal compromise, but as a whole there will be more compromise.
+Prioritising compromise sorting will mean that everyone will tend to have a similar compromise, but as a whole there will be more compromise.
 Prioritising surplus difference sorting will mean that less compromise is made as a whole, but the spread of compromise may be uneven.

 Let’s look at the example from the last blog: